 Summary of Corrective Action Previously Reported: It is difficult for an organization of the Authority's size and financial resources to truly establish segregation of accounting duties.
-The Board and staff will establish policies and practices to best address internal accounting controls.
+The Board and staff have established policies and practices to best address internal accounting controls.

 Status: Not Corrected.
 The organization implemented several policies to insure adequate review of accounting duties.
 However, due to the financial resources and size of the organization, full segregation of duties will be difficult to achieve.
-The HRA-EDA management will continue to monitor the day-to-day financial activity.
+The HRA-EDA management will continue to monitor the day to day financial activity.

-Was corrective e action taken significantly different th nan the action n previousl y reported?
+Was corrective e action taken significantly different than the e action previousl y reported?
 Yes No X